get-bridge/truss-cli/bootstrap-templates/default/README.md

 the correct version of Terraform as specified in `.terraform-version`.
 If you are not, please make sure you are using the correct version of Terraform.

+You'll also need to make sure you have Spinnaker credentials generated and configured properly to create pipelines.
+If you're not sure that you have credentials, you can sign into Google and generate them [here](https://spinnaker-x509.nonprod-cmh.truss.bridgeops.sh/x509/prod).

 First, provision your shared resources:

 ```shell